|

 bed.

-until morning, Bailey thought to himself.
-He couldn’t believe he was
+awake until morning, Bailey thought to himself.
+He couldn’t believe

 The dog took a few steps forward and started barking.
 Bailey got